gigasquid/wonderland-clojure-katas/doublets/README.md

 ![Mad Hatter](/images/madhatter.gif)

 The puzzle is to take two words of the same length and find a way of linking the first word to the second word by only changing one letter at a time.
-At the end tranformation, there will be a collections of words that show the beginning word being changed into the ending word, one letter at a time.
+At the end of the transformation, there will be a collections of words that show the beginning word being changed into the ending word, one letter at a time.
 All the _word links_ must be in Lewis Carroll's own words: